TanStack/query/README.md

 ### Returns

 - `promise: Promise`
-  - A promise is returned that will either resolve with the **query's response data**.
-It **will not** throw an error if the prefetch fails, but this can be configured by setting the `throwOnError` option to `true`
+  - A promise is returned that will either immediately resolve with the query's cached response data, or resolve to the data returned by the fetch function.
+It **will not** throw an error if the fetch fails.
+This can be configured by setting the `throwOnError` option to `true`.

 ## `queryCache.getQueryData`